strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 One another change is, that with new API version we remove deprecated fields so users need to migrate them to new format.
 For instance `v1beta2` supports only new array based listener configuration and new metrics configuration formats from config maps.
+`metrics` and `logging` field were also changed as well.
+For metrics configuration you should use `metricsConfig` in `spec.kafka` to reference name of config map with metrics configuration in `valueFrom` field.
+Same for `logging`, but field name remains same.
 In additional some old unused fields like `tlsSidecar` were removed as well.
-All changes in field are described in our [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#proc-upgrade-cli-tool-files-str).
+All changes in fields are described in our [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#proc-upgrade-cli-tool-files-str).
 You can also see the deprecated field in CR status as warnings.

 For smooth migration to new CRs and CRDs version we created `api-conversion` tool. _Note that for proper conversion you need to have installed Strimzi 0.22 with all its CRDs._